trevorlitsey/sadness.online/README.md

 # sadness.online

-For Patrick Marschke and Alana Horton's _Fitter Perception_ (May 2018 premiere)
+For Patrick Marschke and Alana Horton's _Fitter Perception_ (May 2018 premiere, Red Eye Theater)